IvanTran-2001/IvanTran-2001/README.md

 - Built FriendChise, a multi-tenant SaaS used in a real franchise setting
 - Contributed to open-source projects like DevTasks
 - Solved 200+ LeetCode problems
-- Built a QA Wolf technical assessment project with Node.js + Playwright
+- Built a QA Wolf technical assessment project with Node.js + Playwright (awarded 220 AUD)

 ## Links
 - Portfolio: https://ivantran-2001.github.io